← All Articles

 What is a dry-dropper rig in fly fishing?

 A dry-dropper is a buoyant dry fly fished with a weighted nymph (the dropper) hanging below it on a short length of tippet.
 You fish the surface and subsurface at once, and the dry fly doubles as a strike indicator for the nymph — making it the most versatile trout rig.
+Trout take most of their food subsurface, so the dropper catches the feeding fish while the dry catches the risers and signals the takes.

 How do you set up a dry-dropper?